digitaledsafety/nexus.bragdotcharity.github.io/README.md

 ## 2. Application Setup (Local Development)

-You can run the entire Brag ecosystem locally to test contracts, the bridge, and the frontend without spending real ETH.
+You can run the entire brag.charity ecosystem locally to test contracts, the bridge, and the frontend without spending real ETH.

 ### 1. Start the Local Node
 In a separate terminal, start the Hardhat network: